Schedule online now by clicking here:

 1) First, reflect upon why you don't like them and identify the reason.
 There could be several different reasons:

-• Is it something they did that offended you?
+Is it something they did that offended you?

-• Is it because they facilitated an uncomfortable feeling or discussion that you didn't particularly enjoy?
+Is it because they facilitated an uncomfortable feeling or discussion that you didn't particularly enjoy?
 It's really easy to misdirect negative feelings towards a therapist who is helping you go through something that is emotionally difficult.

-• Is it just that you don't feel you are connecting well with them?
+Is it just that you don't feel you are connecting well with them?

 2) If it is something they did wrong, the first preference is to discuss it with them.
 We are a big fan of being assertive about what you want and need, not just with us, but in all your relationships.

-4) If you just didn't connect well with them, that's totally okay and we can assign you to a new therapist if we have one with availability or give you referrals for counselors elsewhere.
+3) If you just didn't connect well with them, that's totally okay and we can assign you to a new therapist if we have one with availability or give you referrals for counselors elsewhere.
 Your therapist will not be offended, as we all understand that sometimes it's just not a good match.
 If you have preferences that will help us determine what kind of therapist would be a good match for you, please let us know.

 You can.
 They may or may not give you thorough answers, but that will depend on whether they think it would be beneficial for you to know.
 Therapists will voluntarily self-disclose information about themselves and their experiences when they determine it might help you feel more comfortable or otherwise benefit you.
 For example, if you are a new parent struggling with postpartum depression, your therapist may have had that experience as well and may share that with you.
 But keep in mind that therapy is about you and even if your therapist has not been through the same experiences, we have many years of education and experience with a wide variety of diagnoses, acuities, issues, and subject matter.
-So, if for example you are suffering from an addiction, your therapist need not have suffered an addiction themselves to have valuable knowledge and experience in the area of helping people through addictions.
+So, if for example you are suffering from an addiction, your therapist need not have suffered an addiction themselves to have valuable knowledge and experience in the area of helping people through addictions, even though personal experience is very valuable as well.
 Also, therapists do not practice outside their scope of practice, which means that if they don't feel they are qualified to help you with a certain problem, they will either take measures to correct that, such as by consulting with another therapist who is experienced in that area to gain the skills and knowledge needed to help you, or they will refer you to someone else.

 Therapists are people just like anyone else and have likely gone through their own mental health struggles and life challenges, which may have contributed to their ability to relate so well to others who are going through such things.
 However, even if they have not gone through the same mental health struggles or challenges that you have, therapists are required to have many years of education and likely already have many years of experience in the field to help them understand your problems and the most effective ways of navigating those problems successfully.